-David McGranahan is currently Chief of the Farm and Rural Business Branch, Resource and Rural Economics Division, after serving several years as Branch Chief.
+David McGranahan is currently Chief of the Rural Economy Branch, Resource and Rural Economics Division, after serving several years as Branch Chief.
 His long-term research has focused on rural population and business change, with projects on the roles of natural amenities, rural enterprise innovation, and the "creative class."
 Earlier research emphases included technology adoption by rural manufacturers and the importance of education for rural development.

 Ph.D., Sociology, University of Wisconsin-Madison; M.A., Rural Sociology, University of Wisconsin-Madison; B.A.
 Economics, Harvard University

 Southern Regional Science Association (Past-president); Regional Science Association International; Rural Sociological Society; American Agricultural Economic Association (intermittent)